Globally, children are estimated to bear 88% of the burden of disease due to climate change, with the poorest disproportionately affected.

 All children are affected by the impacts of climate change, but children from poor and lower socio-economic families and communities of color are even more vulnerable.
 They are often hit first and worst due to environmental injustices.

-For more information on how to protect children’s health from climate change, check out the American Public Health Association’s Climate Change Fact Sheet.
+For cross-sector recommendations to decision-makers on how to protect children's health from climate change, check out CEHN's climate change policy statement, "Protecting Children from the Harmful Impacts of Climate ".

 Navigate through the tabs above to learn more about CEHN's climate change activities.